 and 35.3.4.1 (AP behavior) shall be followed for including Basic Multi-Link element and Reduced Neighbor

-Report element in the Beacon and Probe Response frames transmitted by the added AP when it is not a nontransmitted BSSID of a multiple BSSID set and for including those elements by the transmitted BSSID
+Report element in the Beacon and Probe Response frames transmitted by the added AP when (#22168) the AP does not correspond to a nontransmitted BSSID of a multiple BSSID set, and for including those elements by the transmitted BSSID

-of a multiple BSSID set when the added AP is a nontransmitted BSSID of that multiple BSSID set.
+of a multiple BSSID set when the added AP corresponds to a nontransmitted BSSID of that multiple BSSID set.

 …

-A non-AP MLD identifies that an affiliated AP has been added to its associated AP MLD from the Basic Multi-Link element or from the Reduced Neighbor Report element contained in the Beacon or Probe
+A non-AP MLD (#22023)may determine that an affiliated AP has been added to its associated AP MLD from the Basic Multi-Link element or from the Reduced Neighbor Report element contained in the Beacon or Probe

 Response frames transmitted by any of the APs affiliated with the AP MLD.
 When the non-AP MLD detects